Meltdown Blemish Treatment

 ๐ How to Use

-Start with clean, dry skin.
-A clean canvas helps the oil absorb better and work more effectively.
+Cleanse and pat dry.
+A clean canvas helps the oil absorb effectively.

 ๐ค Who Is It For?